-On the 4th June, they were on the road again.
+On 4 June they were on the road again.
 Once again, they were crammed onto the trucks and got to know what the expression 'let's go' meant.
 The trucks raced on the open road.
 At the bends, the trucks rarely slowed and those on board had to cling to each other and try to stay on the trucks.
 At Regensburg, the trucks crossed the Danube.
 They learned that they were in Regensburg from a German bystander, when the congested traffic had stopped the trucks.

-The truck convoy had now grown from two to three vehicles to a much larger group heading north; this filled the Hungarians with concern because the Czech border, now under Russian control, was close once again.
+The truck convoy had grown from two or three vehicles into a much larger group heading north; this filled the Hungarians with concern because the Czech border, now under Russian control, was close once again.
 Everyone thought that the end of this journey would end in a Russian prisoner of war camp.
 Around noon the convoy stopped and was directed to another camp.

 They had arrived in Hohenfels, near an old German training camp near the town of Parsberg.
 The Germans used this section of the camp as a prisoner of war camp (Stalag 383) during the latter part of the war years; so, our troops now replaced the previous British and American prisoners of war.

-This became an American prison for Enemy Combatants to avoid adhering to the Geneva Convention rules applying to Prisoner-of-war camps, later it became a displaced persons camp.
+This facility became an American prison for 'Enemy Combatants' allowing authorities to bypass the Geneva Convention rules for prisoner-of-war camps.
+Later it was converted into a displaced persons camp.
 Béla was incarcerated from June to October 1945.
-While it was a German prisoner of war camp, it housed American prisoners and behind the barracks was a rubbish dump which contained some English detective novels which had been left behind by the previous prisoners.
+Although it was originally a German prisoner-of-war camp that housed American prisoners, a rubbish dump behind the barracks contained English detective novels left behind by previous inmates.
 Béla, through being fluent in German and with his knowledge of Latin and a pocket dictionary, started to read one of these novels.
-Each page took many hours to read, but soon, it became easier.
+At first, each page took hours to read, but gradually, the process became easier.

 My father's greatest joy was then to get news about our family from his friend Alex.
-Béla wrote in his book "Even today, I can still vividly see myself in front of Alex who yelled cheerfully from a visiting cart: "Congratulations, Béla, you have a small boy and his name is András (Andrew)!
+Béla wrote in his book: "Even today, I can vividly see myself standing before Alex, who cheerfully yelled from a visiting cart: "Congratulations, Béla!
+You have a baby boy, and his name is András (Andrew)!
 Both Ica and the boy are well!"
 This news reached him about 10 days after Andrew's birth.
-It was approximately July 7, 1945.
+It was approximately 7 July 1945.
 (Andrew's birthday was 27 June)